ioBroker/ioBroker.docs/docs/en/intro/README.md

 ### More controls
 #### 4.)
 Language selection
 The website is multilingual.
-More languages will be added gradually.
+More languages will gradually be added.
 Some are generated automatically first, native speakers are invited to improve the texts.

 The desired language can be selected at the globe icon.